| | | |

 Method

-1. In a large mixing bowl combine all-purpose flour, baking powder, sugar, and salt.
+1. In a large mixing bowl combine the dry ingredients.

 cut butter into flour.